 What To Look For In Oil Pastel Paper

-Paper weight and thickness – The weight and thickness of the pastel paper should be taken into consideration when deciding on what paper will be best for your projects.
+Paper weight and thickness – The pastel paper’s weight and thickness should be considered when deciding what paper will be best for your projects.
 The lighter the weight, the more absorbent and fragile the paper is, making it challenging to add pressure and layers of pastel.
 Thin paper is excellent for rich colors like landscapes and outdoor scenes with sunlight peeking through trees or flowers blooming in a field.

 The thicker the paper is, the less absorbent it will be.
-This is especially important if you are using oil pastels with wet techniques since the oils can seep through to the back of your drawing surface if the paper is too thin.
-The more absorbent the paper is, the more vibrant and rich your colors will appear when laid down on it.
+This is especially important if you use oil pastels with wet techniques since the oils can seep through to the back of your drawing surface if the paper is too thin.
+The more absorbent the paper is, the more vibrant your colors appear when laid down on it.

 Oil pastels work well on many surfaces, including smooth papers and paper with a rough texture.
-The paper surfaces you work with will be determined by the different techniques you will be using for your oil pastel drawings.
+The paper surfaces you work with will be determined by the techniques you will use for your oil pastel drawings.